⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Book (MRQ) | 4.99 | Measures how much investors are willing to pay for each dollar of a company's book value, reflecting market perception of intrinsic value. |
+| Price/Book (MRQ) | 6.05 | The Price-to-Book ratio measures the market value of a company's stock relative to its book value, indicating how much investors are willing to pay for each dollar of net assets. |

-| Return on Equity (TTM) | -0.08 | Measures a company's profitability in relation to the equity of its shareholders, indicating how efficiently management is using shareholders' investments. |
+| Return on Equity (TTM) | -0.06 | Return on Equity measures the profitability of a company in relation to the equity of its shareholders, indicating how efficiently the company is using shareholder investments.
+A negative value indicates the company is currently unprofitable. |

-| Operating Margin | -0.24 | Indicates how much profit a company makes from its core operations before interest and taxes, expressed as a percentage of revenue. |
+| Operating Margin | -0.20 | Operating Margin measures how much profit a company makes from its operations before interest and taxes, indicating operational efficiency.
+A negative margin shows the company is incurring losses from its core business activities. |